-Interest on the Senior Notes is payable semi-annually on June 1 and December 1 of each year, beginning December 1, 2003.
-The Senior Notes will mature on December 1, 2032.
+Interest on the Series G Notes and Series H Notes (collectively, the "Senior Notes") is payable semi-annually on May 15 and November 15 of each year, beginning November 15, 2003.
+The Series G Notes will mature on May 15, 2008.
+The Series H Notes will mature on May 15, 2033.
 We may redeem the Senior Notes at our option at any time either as a whole or in part at a redemption price equal to 100% of the principal amount of the Senior Notes being redeemed plus a make-whole premium, together with accrued and unpaid interest to the redemption date.
 The Senior Notes do not have the benefit of any sinking fund.

-The Senior Notes are unsecured and rank equally with all of our other unsecured and unsubordinated indebtedness from time to time outstanding and will be effectively subordinated to all of our secured debt from time to time outstanding, including first mortgage bonds.
-We currently have no first mortgage bonds outstanding.
+The Senior Notes are unsecured and rank equally with all of our other unsecured and unsubordinated indebtedness from time to time outstanding and will be effectively subordinated to all of our secured debt from time to time outstanding, including \$491,237,000 of outstanding first mortgage bonds as of March 31, 2003.
 We will issue the Senior Notes only in registered form in multiples of \$1,000.